theforeman/theforeman.org/contribute.md

 npm install
 {% endhighlight %}

-You may get some failures when installing the required gems due to some native libraries being required (notably libvirt-devel & postgresql-devel) so you will need to install these via your distributions normal package manager (e.g. `yum install libvirt-devel postgresql-devel` for RHEL/Fedora based distributions).
+You may get some failures when installing the required gems due to some native libraries being required (notably libvirt-devel & postgresql-devel) so you will need to install these via your distributions normal package manager (e.g. `dnf install libvirt-devel postgresql-devel openssl-devel libxml2-devel sqlite-devel libxslt-devel zlib-devel readline-devel systemd-devel libcurl-devel krb5-devel` for RHEL/Fedora based distributions).

 You can also exclude these features by using `bundle install --without libvirt postgresql` etc (groups are under bundler.d/).